Skip to content

 The Three Scenario Bands

-History sets up the forward view.
 Extend each benchmark as three bands — conservative, central, and aggressive — with the assumption named out loud so a board or funder can see exactly what you are betting on.
-The table below shows the central case.
+The table below shows the central band.

 Swipe to see more →